 Kanyakumari is a postage-stamp-sized town in comparison to other towns that you may have travelled to.
 You can easily cover the touristy and non-touristy bits of the city in a day as I did.

 Kanyakumari, an experience…

-Hot humid air that carries the smell of sea and scorching sun are two characteristics I will always associate with the town.
+Hot humid air that carries the smell of the sea and scorching sun are two characteristics I will always associate with the town.
 Those were the two things that shook me when I hopped off the train at Kanyakumari station.

-Located in the heart of Kanyakumari, the railway station is just a kilometre away from the beach and probably a 10-15 minute auto rickshaw or cab ride to any hotel/paying guest that you may have booked yourself into.
+Located in the heart of Kanyakumari, the railway station is just a kilometre away from the beach and probably a 10-15 minute auto-rickshaw or cab ride to any hotel/paying guest that you may have booked yourself into.

-Within Kanyakumari the town, the locals mention 11 places as ‘must see’ spots.
+Within Kanyakumari the town, the locals mention 11 places as ‘must-see’ spots.
 But in my humble opinion, there are just a handful of things that you must see whilst in the town and coincidentally, these are the main tourist spots of the town.
 How do you manage to wrap up Kanyakumari in half a day?

 Vivekananda Rock Memorial & Thiruvalluvar Statue